Former PM Thaksin Shinawatra plans to return to Thailand in August, says his daughter

 Property tycoon Srettha Thavisin, one of Pheu Thai's three PM candidates during the election campaign, is expected to be put forward for the job when the next vote comes.

-But it faces difficult decisions about its eight-party coalition, with conservative forces refusing to help any government that includes Move Forward Party.
+But Pheu Thai faces difficult decisions about its eight-party coalition, with conservative forces refusing to help any government that includes Move Forward Party.